Email filter scripts for the customer portal#

 If you rename the record, it becomes inactive.

-This record named EmailAttachmentRemoveRegexps allows you to remove attachments such as company logos in the signature before the email is created as an item or saved as a comment.
+This record, named EmailAttachmentRemoveRegexps, lets you remove attachments — such as company logos in signatures — before the email is created as an item or saved as a comment.

 Allegra offers three ways to filter attachments or references to them: